Onboarding Guide

 Deploy Project

-This commands deploys the project to Kubernetes:
+This command deploys the project to Kubernetes:

 Run this command to just build, tag and push all images to a registry without deploying the project: